ByronCalvete/computer-science/IntroCS/PY4E/conditional-execution/README.md

 [Lecture](https://www.py4e.com/html3/03-conditional)

-In this section we talked about:
+In this section we talk about:
 - Comparison operators (==  <=  >= < > !=)
 - Indentation
 - One-way decisions